run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     !!!
 Note
         The number of entries in the above menu may vary.

-2. Select **Kubernetes v1.31** and then click **Ok**: TBD: Sherin update numbering
+2. Select **Kubernetes v1.31** and then click **Ok**:

     ![alt text](images/image-1.png)

-4. Optional: Provide a DockerHub container registry mirror if required and then click **Ok**.
+3. Optional: Provide a DockerHub container registry mirror if required and then click **Ok**.
 Otherwise, leave blank and click **Ok** to proceed:

     ![alt text](images/image-3.png)

-5. Set the Kubernetes networks and then click **Ok**.
+4. Set the Kubernetes networks and then click **Ok**.
 The subnets need to be in a private address space (per RFC 1918).
 Use the default values and only modify if necessary or in case of conflict with other internal subnets within the network: Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in [FQDN](#fully-qualified-domain-name-fqdn).
 TBD: Sherin

     ![alt text](images/image-4.png)

-6. Select **yes** to expose the Kubernetes API servers to the cluster’s external network and then click **Ok**:
+5. Select **yes** to expose the Kubernetes API servers to the cluster’s external network and then click **Ok**:

     ![alt text](images/image-5.png)

-7. Select the internal network that will be used by the Kubernetes nodes and then click **Ok**:
+6. Select the internal network that will be used by the Kubernetes nodes and then click **Ok**:

     ![alt text](images/image-6.png)

-8. Select at least 3 Kubernetes master nodes and then click **Ok**:
+7. Select at least 3 Kubernetes master nodes and then click **Ok**:

     ![alt text](images/image-7.png)

     !!!
 Note
         To ensure high availability and prevent a single point of failure, it is recommended to configure at least three Kubernetes master nodes in your cluster.

-9. Select both the NVIDIA Run:ai system and worker [node categories](#node-categories) to operate as the Kubernetes worker nodes and then click **Ok**:
+8. Select both the NVIDIA Run:ai system and worker [node categories](#node-categories) to operate as the Kubernetes worker nodes and then click **Ok**:

     ![alt text](images/image-8.png)

-10. Selecting individual Kubernetes nodes is not required.
+9. Selecting individual Kubernetes nodes is not required.
 Click **Ok** to proceed:

     ![alt text](images/image-9.png)

-11. Select the Etcd nodes and then click **Ok**.
+10. Select the Etcd nodes and then click **Ok**.
 Make sure to select the same three nodes as the Kubernetes master nodes (Step 8):

     ![alt text](images/image-10.png)

-    Ignore the following message if it appears and click **Ok**:
+11. Ignore the following message if it appears and click **Ok**:

     ![alt text](images/image-11.png)